barryclark/jekyll-now/_posts/2017/2017-03-09-Dragoon-Barbarian-Rogue-Expansion-Preview.md

 Rogues are also a bit fragile when it comes to fighting dragons and barbarians.
 They automatically lose all combat if their Poison Dagger is not equipped.
 To help balance things out a Rogue can only be brought into combat by landing on another player or another player landing on them.

+Want more details on the expansion rules?
+You can find them [here](https://www.dropbox.com/s/jv36dw5moa5prj1/Dragoon_instructions_012317.pdf?dl=0 (still a work in progress).

 <h2>Pieces</h2>

 The pieces, as expected, are amazing.
 Since I already have a metal edition of Dragoon, Lay Waste sent me the Copper Ox Barbarian and Nickel OX Rogue.
 Both live up to their metal dragon brethren in awesomeness.
 In fact, I may like them even more than the painted metal dragons I have because the color on these won't chip.